saverymax/EZ-BART/README.md

 ```

 ## Inference
-FOr inference, you will need to download the fine-tuned BART weights, and you will need data formatted properly.
+For inference, first download the fine-tuned BART weights from https://bionlp.nlm.nih.gov/bart_finetuned_checkpoint.zip.
-The weights can be downloaded at https://bionlp.nlm.nih.gov/bart_finetuned_checkpoint.zip.
 Once they are unzipped, you can specify the path to them as shown below.
 The data format expected by the inference script is shown here:
 ```
 {